 A ride on a wave here can take you along for up to 2,000 meters.
 In other words, an experienced surfer may get barrelled and end up riding the wave for three and a half minutes.
 So you need to know what you are doing.
 And work out how you are going to get back...

-It’s good all year round but professional surfers say it’s best from July onwards.
+It’s good all year round but professional surfers say the best time is from July onwards.
 You won’t find many accommodation options other than a tent on the beach or a very basic guest house.
 Ideally rent a guide to take you to the waves - there are seals to watch if the wave defeats you.

 Now this natural lagoon is not easy to get too but if weather and tides allow it, it’s a fascinating place.
 56km south of Walvis Bay you’ll find dunes of up to 100m plunging into the Atlantic Ocean.
 This then washes into a lagoon.
 The harbour is deserted of human life but full of bird life.
 In fact it’s a marine sanctuary supporting more than 50 000 birds in the summer and 20 000 in the winter, including Palaearctic waders and flamingos.